DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-a step of generating a predefined query that acts on a single row in a single table of a prescribed relational database, predefined queries including a query including an insert command, a query including a select command, and a query including a delete command – Writing a query is something that can be performed in the mind or with aid of pen and paper, and is thus an abstract.
+generating, by a game server comprising a first hardware processor and while performing a game service for a computer game, a first predefined query comprising an insert command – Writing a query is something that can be performed in the mind or with aid of pen and paper, and is thus an abstract.

-a step of executing the query generated in the generating step – Retrieving information is considered as insignificant extra-solution activity as per MPEP 2106.05(g).
+transmitting, by the game server, the first predefined query to the database server – Transmitting data is considered as insignificant extra-solution activity as per MPEP 2106.05(g).

-the deleting step, in the case where a query execution result has been obtained in the executing step as a result of executing the query including the delete command, includes deleting the cache object associated with the cache identification information included in the query including the delete command from the prescribed memory - Deleting data, is a well-understood, routine and conventional activity as described at least in MPEP 2106.05(d).
+wherein, in response to obtaining the third query execution result as a result of executing the third predefined query by the cache server, the cache object associated with the cache object identification information is deleted from the prescribed memory in the cache server – Deleting data, is a well-understood, routine and conventional activity as described at least in MPEP 2106.05(d).
 Also, a person can delete information based at least on a desire to remove something from a drawn table.

 This judicial exception is not integrated into a practical application.
 Other, the abstract idea, the claims recite additional elements of hardware executing the abstract idea.
 The additional elements such an electronic device, a processor, memory, etc are recited at a high level of generality, i.e. as generic computer components performing generic computer functions of information processing.
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 The claim is directed to an abstract idea.